wxMaxima-developers/wxmaxima/info/wxmaxima.md

 In the open-source domain big systems are normally split into smaller projects that are easier to handle for small groups of developers.
 For example a CD burner program will consist of a command-line tool that actually burns the CD and a graphical user interface that allows users to implement it without having to learn about all the command line switches and in fact without using the command line at all.
 One advantage of this approach is that the developing work that was invested into the command-line program can be shared by many programs: The same CD-burner command-line program can be used as a “send-to-CD”-plug-in for a file manager application, for the “burn to CD” function of a music player and as the CD writer for a DVD backup tool.
 Another advantage is that splitting one big task into smaller parts allows the developers to provide several user interfaces for the same program.

 A computer algebra system (CAS) like Maxima fits into this framework.
 A CAS can provide the logic behind a arbitrary precision calculator application or it can do automatic transforms of formulas in the background of a bigger system (e.g., [Sage](http://www.sagemath.org/)).
 Alternatively, it can be used directly as a free-standing system.
 Maxima can be accessed via a command line.
-Often, however, an interface like wxMaxima proves a more efficient way to access the software, especially for newcomers. computer algebra system.
+Often, however, an interface like wxMaxima proves a more efficient way to access the software, especially for newcomers.

 ### Maxima